Virgin Media Hub 4 Lights: What do my Virgin Media Hub Lights mean? (Super Hub Light Guide for VirginMedia)

 - Click on Apply to save your changes

-The Hub’s IP address changes from 192.168.0.1 when in Modem Mode, so once you change to Modem Mode you will need to use 192.168.100.1.
+The Hub’s IP address changes from 192.168.0.1 when in Modem Mode, so once you change to Modem Mode, you will need to use 192.168.100.1.
 If you have issues connecting to your hub, then be sure to contact support and ask them if they can remotely assist.

 We know that having the internet interrupted is a problem for almost all of us at some point, so we wanted to make a reference for our many Virgin Media users out there.